o1-labs/rfcs/0003-minimal-snarkyjs-checks-part1.md

 As of this RFC, all the SnarkyJS tests are configured to "soft-fail" on Mina's CI; this was a quickfix to empower quick Mina development, but is creating opportunities for bitrot in these situations so this RFC aims to quickly reconcile this temporary situation.

-Success Metric: Protocol developers are undisturbed by SnarkyJS tests in day-to-day development, but when deep changes to cryptography are taken,
+Success Metric: Protocol developers are undisturbed by SnarkyJS tests in day-to-day development.
+However, when deep changes to cryptography are made, the following requirements apply.

 Requirements: